-- Click Desktop Assist -> Control Panel -> Appearance and Personalization -> Display -> Change display settings -> Advanced settings -> List All Modes. - Select one of the modes at List All Modes.
+- Click Desktop Assist -> Control Panel -> Appearance and Personalization -> Display -> Change display settings -> Advanced settings -> List All Modes on the desktop. - 2.
+Select one of the modes at List All Modes.

 Wireless display

 Your computer may support Wireless display, a wireless technology which utilizes Wi-Fi to allow the computer to be wirelessly connected to external displays including TVs as extended screens.
 With Wireless display, documents, streamed/local media contents or other online contents can be shared wirelessly with others.